 Since the use of the ABC care bundle and app was implemented at Salford Royal, the number of deaths in the 30 days following an ICH stroke dropped by around one third.
 The ABC care bundle and GM CHC app are delivering real-world impact on the lives of people living in our region.

-The ABC care bundle was scaled-up in Greater Manchester in 2017-18 and a phased scale-up across the North of England is also planned, supported by the ABC-ICH app.
+The ABC care bundle was scaled-up in Greater Manchester in 2017-18.